• Menu

 Tour from Poros Port to Ithaca

-The legendary island of Homer and Odysseus is a must destination.
-Your first stop will be in the capital town of Vathi, you will feel the nostalgic atmosphere, visit museums and enjoy coffee or shopping in the alleys and back streets of a traditional Ionian town.
-You will continue on to your swim stop at Gidaki beach which is only accessible by boat!
+The legendary island of Homer and Odysseus is a must-visit destination.
+Your first stop will be in the capital town of Vathi, where you will feel the nostalgic atmosphere, visit museums and enjoy coffee or shopping in the alleys and back streets of a traditional Ionian town.
+You will continue on to your swim stop at Gidaki beach, which is only accessible by boat!
 Swim in the crystal clear waters!
-The last stop of the day will be at the picturesque village of Kioni known for its charming seaside taverns & many more!
+The last stop of the day will be at the picturesque village of Kioni, known for its charming seaside taverns & many more!

 Take a Daily Cruise from Poros Port to Ithaca

-We thank Auston from Two Bad Tourists blog.
+We thank Auston from the Two Bad Tourists blog.

 General Information on Visiting Greece